This post may contain affiliate links. Please read my disclosure policy for more info.

 But this girl is changing her hand sanitizer ways!
 And here is why you should too.
 There is a big problem with commercial hand sanitizers.
 They are chockful of chemicals.
 Most hand sanitizers use a form of alcohol, like ethyl alcohol.

-Non-alcohol based sanitizer use antibiotic compounds called triclosan or triclocarban.
+Non-alcohol based sanitizers use antibiotic compounds called triclosan or triclocarban.
 These chemicals are usually found in antibacterial soaps.

 And most sanitizers have fragrances added to them.
 The FDA does not require companies to disclose the ingredients that make up these scents.
 Therefore, they could be loaded with toxic chemicals like parabens and phthalates.